-7. Collaborative Arrangements
+8. Collaborative Arrangements

-In August 2017, the Company entered into a collaborative arrangement for the research, development and commercialization of an improved wheat quality trait in North America.
-This collaborative arrangement is a contractual agreement with Corteva AgriScience ("Corteva") and involves a joint operating activity where both Arcadia and Corteva are active participants in the activities of the collaboration.
-Arcadia and Corteva participate in the research and development, and Arcadia has the primary responsibility for the intellectual property strategy while Corteva will generally lead the marketing and commercialization efforts.
-Both parties are exposed to significant risks and rewards of the collaboration and the agreement includes both cost sharing and profit sharing.
-The activities are performed with no guarantee of either technological or commercial success.
+In August 2017, the Company entered into a collaborative arrangement for the research, development and commercialization of our non-GMO RS durum wheat trait in North America.
+This collaborative arrangement was a contractual agreement with Corteva and involved a joint operating activity where both Arcadia and Corteva were active participants in the activities of the collaboration.
+Arcadia and Corteva participated in the research and development, and Arcadia had the primary responsibility for the intellectual property strategy while Corteva generally led the marketing and commercialization efforts.
+Both parties were exposed to significant risks and rewards of the collaboration and the agreement included both cost sharing and profit sharing.
+The activities were performed with no guarantee of either technological or commercial success.

-The Company accounts for research and development ("R&D") costs in accordance ASC 730, Research and Development, which states R&D costs must be charged to expense as incurred.
+The Company accounted for research and development ("R&D") costs in accordance ASC 730, Research and Development, which states R&D costs must be charged to expense as incurred.
 Accordingly, internal R&D costs are expensed as incurred.
 Third-party R&D costs are expensed when the contracted work has been performed or as milestone results are achieved.